adilanwar2399/ESBMC-ibmc/README.md

 A number of benchmarks that are not part of the paper, they contain multiple loops.

+### ibmc_benchmarks

+A set of 133 benchmarks originating from the [code2inv repository](https://github.com/PL-ML/code2inv/tree/master/benchmarks/C_instances/c).
+We have updated the benchmarks to use in the Blackbox based pipelines.

 ## Code_Pipelines

 This folder contains a set of Python scripts for invoking our LLM pipelines.
 As mentioned in the paper, we developed 6 pipelines which invoke ChatGPT in different ways to generate candidate invariants.

 The names of the Python scripts directly link them with the pipelines discussed in the paper.
 The folder also contains a pair of Python scripts `Prompt_Examples.py` and `Prompt_Examples_2.py`.
 These are used by the pipeline scripts, but can be ignored by users of the repository.
 We discuss how to run the pipelines below.

+Note: The Pipeline_7_Multiple_Loops.py pipeline uses a modified prompt and the temperature of 0.3 to generate successful results - further testing on all the code2inv benchmarks is needed.

 # Obtaining ESBMC and Vampire